fatih/sinerji/README.rst

-sinerji - a smart fronted for synergy written in pyqt
+sinerji - a smart GUI for synergy written in pyqt
 =====================================================

 Overview